-When it comes to implementing safety instrumented systems (SIS) to comply with functional safety standard IEC 61511, the safety PLC is a pivotal device to specify.
+When it comes to implementing safety instrumented systems (SIS) to comply with functional safety standard IEC 61511, the safety PLC is a pivotal system to specify.
 So, what are the key questions that you need to ask if choosing a new system supplier?
 Read more here.

 A standard PLC (programmable logic contoller) is designed for regular control, whereas a safety PLC has additional hardware and software design features to self-diagnose failure and trip safely when the need arises.